Dolf Wyllarde: Personal

 During the early 20th century, there was speculation as to whether her name was a pen name, which was a commonly held view according to The Brooklyn Daily Eagle in May 1902.
 Responding to the suggestion, Wyllarde conveyed her amusement "by the incredulity cast" on her name, assuring those who doubted it as being her actual name that her own friends could "testify as to its extreme suitability" and that she was not able to imagine being named anything other than Dolf.
 She would also sometimes be incorrectly referred to as a male writer, with critics believing she was a man and the press congratulating "Mr Wyllarde" on "his new and instant success".

 Little is known about her life, except that she lived at Old Mixon Manor near Weston-super-Mare.
 She was boarding with several other people in Weymouth, Dorset at the time of the 1911 census.
-She made several summer trips by ship to Marseilles over a period of several years in the 1930s, such as in July 1931 at the age of 60, June 1932 at the age of 61, and in July 1933.
+She made several summer trips by ship to Marseille over a period of several years in the 1930s, such as in July 1931 at the age of 60, June 1932 at the age of 61, and in July 1933.

 Wyllarde died a spinster on 10 May 1950, leaving effects worth just over £49443.